zanata/zanata-jenkins-plugin/docs/configuration/build-step/zanata-sync-via-cli.md

 - Go to 'Manage Jenkins'
 - Go to 'Configure System'
-- Scroll down to find 'Zanata CLI script template'
+- Scroll down to find 'Zanata cli script template'

-There are two fields under 'Zanata CLI script template'.
+There are two fields under 'Zanata cli script template'.
 Each of them contains a script template to use in your job.

 ##### Things to note

 The default script templates expect the following:

-- Zanata username to be provided in an environment variable 'ZANATA_USERNAME', and zanata API key provided in environment variable 'ZANATA_APIKEY'.
+- zanata username to be provided in an environment variable 'ZANATA_USERNAME', and zanata API key provided in environment variable 'ZANATA_APIKEY'.
-- Zanata-CLI is on PATH
+- zanata-cli is on PATH

-See [CLI installation](/configuration/build-step/install-cli.md) for how to install CLI and how to bind Zanata credentials to environment variables.
+See [CLI installation](/configuration/build-step/install-cli/) for how to install CLI and how to bind Zanata credentials to environment variables.

 ##### Job configuration